jimthoburn/artsamo/_events/_starter-template.markdown

 ## And here’s an example of a second-level heading

-To see more examples, try opening some of the other event pages, or read the markdown guide: https://guides.github.com/features/mastering-markdown/
+To see more examples, try opening some of the other event pages–or read the markdown guide: https://guides.github.com/features/mastering-markdown/